mjones112000/DistributedApplicationDebugger/README.md

 debug.h and mpidebug.h files will be included as well.
 These files redirect the calls to the MPI library to intermediary libraries prefaced with underscores.

+5. When running the GUI make sure that the transfer directory is set to ./callCenter in the configuration part.

 The Makefile included with the MPI runtime files.